 Gabe Taverney (email@example.com)

-Was the second York Pictures Corporation production, a company owned by Dean Martin and Jerry Lewis.
-Prior to making the film, the duo paid $850,000 to extract themselves from their contract with Screen Associates, the company that had underwritten York's participation in At War with the Army (1950), company's previous production.
+Was the second production of York Pictures Corporation, a company owned by Dean Martin and Jerry Lewis.
+Prior to making the film, the duo paid $850,000 to extract themselves from their contract with Screen Associates, the company that had underwritten York's participation in At War with the Army (1950), its previous production.
 See more »

 When leaving motel room 108 and getting into Donna Reed's speedster Martin puts his golf clubs in the trunk - but it doesn't close fully and visibly bounces back up a little.
 See more »